scrossuk/locic/docs/LanguageGoals.rst

 Background
 ----------

 The C programming language is a widely used programming language and compilers are available for almost all architectures.
-Furthermore, many programming languages provide the means to call into/out-of C, facilitating inter-operation of different programming languages with C as a 'bridge'.
+Furthermore, many programming languages provide the means to call into/out-of C, facilitating inter-operation of different programming languages with :doc:`C as a bridge<CompatibilityWithC>`.
 While technically useful, the C programming language is often perceived as lacking sufficiently powerful abstractions to construct large and complex systems.
 For this reason, languages such as C++, Objective C and D were invented to provide abstractions on top of the language.

 Unfortunately, these languages have significant problems.
 For example, C++ and D place undue attention to compile-time functionality that serves to complicate the source code.
 Interestingly, Objective-C shifts the vast majority of the burden to run-time, and hence uses weak typing.
 Preference of programming languages is certainly based on the opinion of individual programmers, however languages also face general criticism.
 In particular, C++ attracts criticism due to its large set of features and rules that ultimately combine to produce complex semantics.
 Equally, however, programmers support the combination of powerful features as found in a multi-paradigm language such as C++.